sfilges/umiAnalyzer/README.md

 user interface for data exploration and generating plots and report documents.

-This readme serves as a basic introduction, for more detailed information see the R vignette:
+This README serves as a basic introduction, for more detailed information see the R vignette:

 ```r